Mike Madigan: Relationship with Blagojevich

 The relationship between Blagojevich and Madigan hit its low in October 2007, when Blagojevich fired Bronwyn Rains, wife of Madigan's chief of staff Timothy Mapes, from her position of psychologist with the Illinois Department of Children and Family Services.
 Blagojevich said he based this on Rains's educational background.
 She had worked for the department for 24 years with no prior record of problems; one observer called the fallout "nuclear war."

 Senate Republican Leader Frank Watson and House Republican Leader Tom Cross often met with Madigan, his Senate counterpart at the time Emil Jones, and Blagojevich in an attempt to referee disputes.
 In August 2008, Blagojevich stated that House Democrats who held City of Chicago jobs were fearful of voting in favor of his 2008 capital bill because they thought Madigan might be able to get them fired.
 Blagojevich told reporters:

 They fear their leader, Mr. Madigan, and if Mike Madigan tells them to vote a certain way, they will tell you privately, and I've had these discussions with a couple of state reps, one of whom said, 'I'm afraid if I vote for the jobs bill I'll be fired from my job at Streets and Sanitations [sic].
 I'm afraid I'll lose my job.'

-Representative Gary Hannig told the newspaper that Blagojevich had told House Democrats he was referring to John C. D'Amico.
+State representative Gary Hannig told the newspaper that Blagojevich had told House Democrats he was referring to John C. D'Amico.
 When contacted, D'Amico said that Blagojevich had asked him if he feared losing his job with the City of Chicago's water department, at which point D'Amico said that he had been in a union for 26 years and could not be fired easily, and instead opposed the capital bill because Mayor Richard M. Daley opposed it.

 On December 15, 2008, Madigan announced that he was taking steps to initiate impeachment proceedings against Blagojevich after the governor was arrested on charges of conspiracy and fraud.
 He named Illinois House of Representatives Majority Leader Barbara Flynn Currie to chair the 21-member House committee on impeachment.
 After the committee reported, Madigan presided over the House deliberations which unanimously voted for the first impeachment of an Illinois governor.
 Subsequently, the Illinois Senate tried and removed Blagojevich from office, also by a unanimous vote.